 MUSIC LIBRARIES IN GREECE: AN INTRODUCTION

 The library treasures of Greece, along with its archaeological legacies, have been subjected to countless catastrophes.
 Earthquakes, fires, wars, theft have all decimated the once rich intellectual heritage of Greeks.
 And it is impossible to write about music libraries in Greece without considering the whole library situation here, for the fate of the former are inextricably bound to the latter.
 So when Prof. Rita Benton first approached Neil Rattlif (IAML Secr.
-1983-7) in 1975 to compile a directory of libraries in Greece (RISM C Series) which have resources for music researchfor Volume Five of the International Directory of Music Research Libraries, he readily agreed as he expected there would be so little research material he would be able to finish to task in a few weeks.
+1983-7) in 1975 in order to compile a directory of libraries in Greece (RISM C Series v.
+5 International Directory of Music Research Libraries), he readily agreed, as he expected that there would be so few research material available that he would be able to finish the task in a few weeks.
 Now that the work is completed we must admit that Neil had been humbled by the quantities of riches which were uncovered.
 The final catalogue includes more than 230 collections, Libraries and Archives in Greece which contain materials of value for music research or have music items of some special interest.
 But every library in Greece, almost without exception , has suffered from lack of adequate funding and staffing.
 Greece with its almost 400 years of subjugation to the Ottoman Turks prevented the normal intellectual development that occurred in other parts of Europe.
-Only since the Revolution of 1821 has Greece had the opportunity to catch up.
-Libraries were founded in the last century with generous gifts of books and funds from individuals or organizations, they have been able to build their collections in the past 60-70 years.
+Therefore, after the Revolution of Independence in 1821, Greece had the opportunity to pick up its pieces and move forward.
+During the 20th century many libraries were founded and filled out their stacks with important material by generous gifts and donations from individuals and institutions.
+Since then, the collection never stopped growing.

 https://rism.online/search?q=greece&mode=institutions&page=1&rows=20